Savannah Protest Movement: Sit-in movement

 Under Law's administration, the NAACP chapter in Savannah continued to grow, with historian Clare Russell stating that this was due in part to "the lack of overt racial violence which meant that they could organize in relatively security".
 By 1959, Law began to promote more direct action to combat segregation.
 Starting in March 1960, the local NAACP chapter began to sponsor weekly meetings at local black churches to keep their members informed about ongoings in the broader civil rights movement.
 Around this time, many young activists in the city were interested in replicating the Greensboro sit-ins, a nonviolent protest that had begun in Greensboro, North Carolina, the previous month.
 As part of the protest, African American activists would go to segregated lunch counters and sit down at them, refusing to leave until they were either served, thrown out, or arrested.
-These initial protests in Greensboro sparked the larger sit-in movement that saw activists in many cities throughout the American South employ similar nonviolent practices to integrate segregated spaces, such as lunch counters, stores, and public facilities.
+These initial protests in Greensboro sparked the larger sit-in movement, with activists in many cities throughout the American South employing similar nonviolent practices to integrate segregated spaces.